Attendance and Holidays

 If the application for leave is not considered an exceptional circumstance and therefore is not granted, and parents remove their children from school during term time, a fixed penalty notice may be issued by the Northamptonshire Education and Inclusion Partnership Service.
 The fixed penalty tariff has been fixed by Northamptonshire County Council at £60 per parent/per child (two parents/two children = £240).
 This figure will be doubled if not paid in 21 Days.

 If you pay the Penalty Notice in full within 21 days it is £60 and is £120 within 28 days.
 If the Notice remains unpaid then Northamptonshire County Council will commence proceedings in the Magistrates' Court which if proven can attract a range of fines up to £2,500.

-Northamptonshire County Council will be issuing fixed penalty notices in the following circumstances
+West Northamptonshire Council will be issuing fixed penalty notices in the following circumstances

 - Where a child misses five consecutive school days that the school has not authorised.